 Contrary to what some have argued, the studies are inconclusive as to whether equal time parenting helps children.
 Stephen Gilmore, Contact/Shared Residence and Child Well Being: Research Evidence and Its Implications for Legal Decision Making, 20 INT'L J.L.
 POL'Y & FAM.
 344, 352-53 (2006) (research to date on the benefits of joint physical care are inconclusive and has produced mixed results).
+A more recent study, yet to be published, has examined every study done and shown that the evidence does not support that joint physical custody is in the best interests of children.
+See Dr. Milfred Dale, Analyzing the Joint Custody Research: Back to Individual Best Interest Analysis (in progress).
 In fact, even some strong advocates for joint custody have admitted that the research shows that one good authoritative parent is sufficient and the frequency of time is not as important as the relationship created.
+Sandler, et al.